 - The Seminar.
 Every month, we’ll get together for a 1 to 2 hour video seminar using Zoom.
 These guided discussions will focus on the struggles of building a regular, productive writing process.
 We’ll talk about what worked and what didn’t work over the course of the last month.
 We’ll discuss approaches to staying motivated and support each other on the long hard crawl toward becoming a better writer.
 We’ll also set deadlines and make commitments to meet them.

 - Peer Support.
 In addition to the seminars, every month we’ll pair you off with another writer from your group to talk over challenges one-on-one.
 These are mandatory to remain in good standing, and are an excellent way to meet other writers and get a glimpse into their writing process.
 To keep things fresh, we’ll assign you a new partner each month.

 - Office Hours With A Professional.
-Finally, we encourage writers to meet with their instructor once a month to discuss a particular challenge they’ve run into that month.
-Eliza brings with her a wealth of knowledge on writing, teaching and submitting work to publications and is there to help you along the way.
+We encourage writers to meet with their mentor once a month to discuss a particular challenge they’ve run into that month.
+Our mentors bring to the table a wealth of knowledge on writing, teaching and publishing their work.
+They’re there to help you along the way.

-You’ll also get access to a number of resources during the course.
-Including:
+You’ll also get access to a number of resources during the program, including:

-- A Private Slack Channel: You’ll gain access to a private online chat room where writers can share what they’ve learned and track their progress throughout the month.
+- A Private Facebook Group: You’ll gain access to a small private Facebook group where the 7-12 writers in your cohort can share updates and track their progress throughout the month.

-- The Literistic Private Facebook Group: You’ll also get access to a small invite-only Facebook group where the Literistic community swaps notes on writing and submitting, discusses the publishing industry, and celebrates publishing credits.
+- The Literistic Community Group: You’ll also get access to an invite-only Facebook group where the larger Literistic community swaps notes on writing and submitting, discusses the publishing industry, and celebrates publishing credits.

 - Complimentary Annual Literistic Longlist Subscription: You’ll also receive a free subscription to the Litersitic Longlist, a hyper-curated list of literary deadlines delivered every month and loved by writers everywhere.